andrewmotz/valheim-food-calc/README.md

 Thanks for checking out the project!
 Our app is live [here](https://andrewmotz.github.io/valheim-food-calc).
 This is our first crack at a react project so pardon any derpyness on our part. :grinning:

 All the HP/Stamina values are generated from the `FoodItem.json`.
-In the future these values may be wrong and if we haven't fixed them, feel free to make a PR! :happy:
+In the future these values may be wrong and if we haven't fixed them, feel free to make a PR! :smile:

 ## Getting Started with Create React App